blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2029-knowledge_base--Testing_the_purposes_of_keys--.md

 ## Description:

-Testing the Purposes of Keys
+Testing the purposes of keys

 MSTG-CRYPTO-5: The app doesn’t re-use the same cryptographic key for multiple purposes.